Candlewick Press, 2019

 Maybe next time they hear someone railing about how terrible immigrants are, they’ll think about me.
 I’m a real person.
 I go to school with their kids.
 I have a wonderful family.
 Maybe after listening to me they will feel differently about immigrants.

 Rather than being told (and interpreted) by outsiders, the voices in We Are Here to Stay: Voices of Young Undocumented Adults are authentic and impassioned and moving.
-This volume is highly recommended; and I look forward to holding an edition in which readers can feel the voices and see the faces of these courageous young people.
+This volume is *highly recommended for all home, classroom and library collections; and I look forward to holding an edition in which readers can feel the voices and see the faces of these courageous young people.

 (published 5/1/19; revised 5/2/19, last sentence above.)